Sustainability Commitment

 Rootlet Upcycling

 Rootlets generated during the malting process are typically viewed as an unwanted byproduct.
 However, we worked with locally pastured beef and poultry operations to find a way to divert this material from our landfills.
-This material is dry and high in protein, making it an ideal feed additive for these animals.
+This material is dry and high in protein, making it an ideal feed additive for livestock.
 We package the rootlets in super sacks for easy transportation by our partners.

 WNC Brewery Recycling Co-op